 “After considering a range of options, Equip Super was chosen as an ideal merger partner as their strengths complement those of TelstraSuper’s,” the funds said on Wednesday.

-“TelstraSuper is a highly regarded fund that brings complementary capability and the scale required to deliver tangible benefits for members,” Michael Cameron, chair of Equip, added.
+“TelstraSuper is a highly regarded fund that brings complementary capability and the scale required to deliver tangible benefits for members,” Michael Cameron, chair of Equip, said.

 “With similar heritages in corporate superannuation arrangements, shared values, and a common focus on retirement solutions and advice, we are excited by the opportunities this merger presents for Equip Super’s members and employers.”

-“The merged fund will retain strong connections to its heritage industries and connected communities, particularly telecommunications, entertainment, energy, mining, healthcare and education,” they added.
+“The merged fund will retain strong connections to its heritage industries and connected communities, particularly telecommunications, entertainment, energy, mining, healthcare and education,” it said.

 The two funds will now undertake further due diligence including confirming the initial view that the merger is in the best financial interests of members of each fund.